Meet our innovation team

 When she’s not busy perusing Instagram for the latest in bridal gowns and home designs; with a wedding and new house on the way- you can find Jess exploring local art and design markets, catching the latest movies, browsing bookstore shelves to add to her ever-growing book collection, or enjoying the sun at Melbourne’s best beach (but she won’t tell you where that is!).

 Sarah is our AFR Most Innovative Companies List extraordinaire!
 She ensures that the highly prestigious List, for which Inventium is the research and methodology partner, runs without a hitch.
+As well as being Inventium’s Event Superhero, Sarah assists our team of Facilitators.
 Delivering awesomeness through great customer service is what makes her happy.